 Types of DNS Records

-A mail exchanger entry directs email to a different server despite being a subdomain.
-Essentially, it specifies how email should be routed when sent to an address at your domain.
+A “mail exchanger entry,” or MX entry, is a record that directs email to a different server despite being a subdomain.
+Essentially, the record specifies how email should be routed when sent to an address at your domain.

 This is a bit of a catch-all record, not intended to direct any traffic, but instead to provide information to external sources.
-It serves several different purposes depending on your needs.
+A TXT record serves several different purposes depending on your needs.

-This record is the same as an A record, but allows you to point a domain to an IPv6 address instead of an IPv4 one.
+An AAAA record is the same as an A record, but this record allows you to point a domain to an IPv6 website address instead of an IPv4 one.